oahong/DNS_Tunnel/README.md

 DNS query <--> client <--> encryption <--> server <--> DNS server
 ~~~~~~~~

 Require Python 3.4+ and [cryptography](https://cryptography.io/en/latest/).
 If Python 3.4+ is not available on your server, you could try [pyenv](https://github.com/yyuu/pyenv).
+You may also want to try the [websocket](https://github.com/radaiming/DNS_Tunnel/tree/websocket) branch.

 ## Usage:
 Run the following command to generate new encryption key: